-A member of the FERRERE Litigation and Arbitration team, Soledad Díaz focuses on complex cross-border investment, commercial and corporate dispute resolution, usually for international clients.
+A member of the FERRERE Litigation and Arbitration team, Soledad Díaz focuses on cross-border investment, commercial and corporate dispute resolution, typically for international clients.

-She regularly advises on arbitration matters (under ICC, ICSID or other relevant rules), and international procedural law including matters of jurisdiction, arbitration clauses, and recognition of foreign awards and judgments.
-She also regularly advises on investment disputes and on alternatives to structure foreign investments to achieve protection under different BITs.
+She regularly advises on arbitration matters (under ICC, ICSID, ICDR and other rules), and international procedural law including matters of jurisdiction, arbitration clauses, and recognition of foreign awards and judgments.
+She also regularly advises on investment disputes and on alternatives for structuring foreign investments under different BITs signed by Uruguay.

 She has broad experience in bank-related disputes.
-Since 2005 she has been a member of the team defending international financial institutions in over 50 claims and two arbitrations arising out of the 2002 banking crisis in Uruguay, for an amount in excess of 1.6 billion dollars.
+Since 2005 she has been a member of the team defending international financial institutions in over 50 claims and two ICC arbitrations arising out of the 2002 banking crisis in Uruguay, for an amount in excess of 1.6 billion dollars.
 She also successfully represented banks in client claims deriving from the Bernard Madoff fraud and from the 2008 financial crisis.
-Chambers Latin America 2014 stated that the clients describe Soledad Díaz as “very analitical, knowledgable about her client´s matters and a very humble lawyer” and Legal 500 says she has “excellent potential in the arbitration field”.

-In 2012 she was a Research Associate at Queen Mary University of London (Centre for Commercial Legal Studies).
-In 2013 she was awarded a Doctoral Scholarship by The Hague Academy of International Law.
+In 2012 she was a Research Associate at Queen Mary University of London (Centre for Commercial Law Studies).
+In 2013 she was awarded a doctoral scholarship by The Hague Academy of International Law.
 In 2010 and 2011 she was awarded the Giner de los Ríos scholarship for Visiting Professors at Universidad de Alcalá (Madrid).
 In 2012, she was also granted a scholarship from the Spanish Ministry of Education and Science to teach a seminar for LLM students.
-Since 2006 she has been an Assistant Professor in Procedural Law at Universidad de la República (Uruguay), and since 2010 also at Universidad Católica (Uruguay).
+Since is Adjunct Professor in Procedural Law at Universidad de la República (Uruguay).